gds_logo_dark

 Does Tourism Calgary report on its sustainability performance?

 Calgary is building the foundation now, to achieve net-zero by 2050.
 Our priority is reinforcing programs that lower emissions and reduce impacts of climate change.
 Actions are focussed on programs for Calgary’s residential communities, on Calgary’s commercial buildings, for Calgary’s mobility options and with Calgary’s energy supply.
 Also, work is consistently being done to protect, restore, and maintain Calgary’s vast, natural environment.
-Calgary is home to the most extensive urban pathway system in North America, making it easy for visitors to walk, bike or e-scooter between venues, hotels, restaurants and more in the downtown core and connecting neighbourhoods.
-Furthermore, we are proud to be home to one of the few transit systems in North America registered with the ISO 14001 for environmental standards aiming to minimize the impact of services on the environment.
-Calgary’s light rail transit system – the C-Train – is 100% powered by renewable energy.
+Calgary is home to the most extensive urban pathway system in North America (just over 1,000 km of pathways), making it easy for visitors to walk, bike or e-scooter between venues, hotels, restaurants and more in the downtown core and connecting neighbourhoods.
+We are also proud to be home to one of the few transit systems in North America registered with the ISO 14001 for environmental standards and our light rail transit system – the C-Train – is 100% powered by renewable energy.

 17%